Strongly Polynomial Time Complexity of Policy Iteration for $L_\infty$ Robust MDPs: Robust Markov Chains

 Lemma \ref{lemma:policy_iteration_exponential_upperbound} establishes that policy iteration converges exponentially fast to the optimal policy.
 Given the exponential upper-bound on the number of homotopic policies that Algorithm~\ref{algo:homotopy} can return, Lemma~\ref{lemma:policy_iteration_exponential_upperbound} immediately implies that \texttt{RMC-PI} terminates in finite time and computes the optimal environment policy $\envpolopt$ together with its value function $\val^*$.

 To show that \texttt{RMC-PI} is strongly polynomial, we must show two statements: (i) it terminates within a polynomial number of arithmetic operations, and (ii) the bit-size of all intermediate values remains polynomial in the input size.
 Both conditions are satisfied if the total number of iterations of \texttt{RMC-PI} is bounded by a polynomial in $|\states|$.
 Specifically, the former is implied by the fact that both policy evaluation and policy improvement are themselves polynomial.
-The latter holds because the bit size of the stored numbers increases by at most $\mathit{size}(\discountfactor)$ in each iteration (due to the $\discountfactor$ factor in policy evaluation).
-Hence, after $t$ steps, the bit-size of each stored number is increased by at most $t \times \mathit{size}(\discountfactor)$.
+The latter holds because each iteration recomputes $\val^t = (\identitymatrix - \discountfactor \uncert^{\envpol^t})^{-1} \costvector$ from scratch: the entries of $\uncert^{\envpol^t}$ belong to a fixed finite set determined by $\nominal$ and $\radius$ (by the structure of $\envpol^t$), so their bit-size is polynomial in the input bit-size, and matrix inversion therefore yields a $\val^t$ whose bit-size is polynomial in the input bit-size and $\mathit{size}(\discountfactor)$, uniformly in $t$.
 So, we focus on showing that the number of iterations of \texttt{RMC-PI} is polynomial in $|\states|$.